Throughout Canada, whiplash injuries are the cause for over two million insurance claims each year and cost an average of C$600 million per year.

 Whiplash is essentially an injury occurring to the neck by a sudden stop.
 This causes the head to move back then quickly jerk forward, similar to the motion of a whip.
-These motions cause the muscles and ligaments in the neck beyond their regular range of motion, which causes painful, yet non-life threatening injuries.
+These motions cause the muscles and ligaments in the neck to stretch beyond their regular range of motion and damage neck tissue, which causes painful, yet non-life-threatening injuries.

 Have you or someone that you love suffered a whiplash injury in a collision that was caused by another motorist?

 At the law offices of Greg Monforton & Partners, our team of Windsor car accident lawyers believes the victim may be able to receive compensation for his or her losses and damages.
 Compensation may range from medical expenses to pain and suffering.
 We have years of experience helping a variety of victims recover compensation for their losses.
 Our lawyers will fight hard on your behalf to help you seek the compensation you deserve for your whiplash injury.
 Founding partner Greg Monforton has been chosen as one of the Best Lawyers in Canada every year since 2006.
 He has also been included in the LEXPERT directory for personal injury.

 During a free consultation, we will be able to discuss your legal rights.
 If you decide to move forward with your case, you will not be charged for our services unless we receive favorable compensation on your behalf.

 Call us today (866) 320-4770 for your Free Case review.